Finding Just the Data You Need: New Developments in Online Oceanographic Data Discovery Tools

 Primary Presenter: Phillippa Bricher, Southern Ocean Observing System, Institute of Marine and Antarctic Studies, Hobart, Australia

-Co-presenters: Patricia L Yager, University of Georgia, Athens, GA, United States and Patrick Gorringe, Swedish Meteorological and Hydrological Institute, Norrköping, Sweden
+Co-presenters: Patricia L Yager, University of Georgia, Athens, GA, United States and Mr. Patrick Gorringe, Swedish Meteorological and Hydrological Institute, Norrköping, Sweden

 Moderators: Louis Clement, National Oceanography Centre, Southampton, United Kingdom and Alice Marzocchi, University of Chicago, Geophysical Sciences, Chicago, IL, United States